 Pelvic floor function

 Because of its close proximity to the lowermost abs, pelvic floor function relates closely to lower ab function.
-If the pelvic floor is weak, odds are the lower abs are as well.
+If the pelvic floor is weak, the lower abs are often weak as well.
 Additionally, if there’s too much activity and clenching in the pelvic floor, this is often a substitution for weak abs.

 Because there are 2 sides to each of the 4 ab muscles, there needs to be at least a relative amount of symmetry between left and right sides.
 Otherwise, the linea alba will lose tension.

 Further, there needs to be reasonable balance between the 4 layers.
 Too much or too little strength in one layer relative to the others can result in changes to the rib cage or bends in the abdominal wall.
-Both of which will ultimately decrease strength of the muscles and tension in the linea alba.
+Both of these ultimately decrease tension in the linea alba as well as decrease strength in the bent muscles.

-Changes in posture alter the position of the rib cage and pelvis in space, and these changes affect the orientation and tension of the abdominal wall.
+Changes in posture alter the position of the rib cage and pelvis in space.
+These changes affect the orientation of the abdominal wall and the tension it’s able to produce.
 Because there’s so much motion available in the trunk, variations in posture can create curves to the abdominal muscles that result in areas of decreased strength.

 As an example, standing with the pelvis tilted forward, known as an anterior pelvic tilt, is very common in postpartum women.
 Because it elongates the abdomen, this posture, in particular, decreases abdominal strength and limits the ability to regain pre-pregnancy belly shape and linea alba tension.